 10. Egypt really has more than 100 pyramids.

-How many pyramids spring to mind when you think about Egypt?
+How many Egyptian Pyramids spring to mind when you think about Egypt?
 5?
 10?
 In fact, some estimate that there are more than 130, give or take.

 Furthermore, many experts anticipate that more will be discovered in the future years.
 The rationale for so many being built is fiercely discussed, but it is obvious that they played a significant part in Ancient Egyptian civilization.

-The facts above provide great insights and information about the ancient Egyptian pyramids, the world’s wonder monument.
+The facts above provide great insights and information about the ancient Egyptian pyramids, one of the world’s seven wonders monuments.
 We hope you liked reading about it.
 For more such informational facts, visit our website!